khinsen/MMTK/Doc/mmtk.rst

 directory or a URL.
 Typically the database consists of at least two
 parts: MMTK's standard definitions and a user's personal definitions.
 When looking up an object type in the database, MMTK checks the value of the environment variable MMTKDATABASE.
 The value of this variable must be a list of subdatabase locations seperated by white space.
-If the variable MMTKDATABASE is not defined, MMTK uses a default value that contains the path ".mmtk/Database" in the user's home directory followed by MMTK's standard database, which resides in the directoryDatabase within the MMTK package directory (on many Unix systems this is /usr/local/lib/python2.2/site-packages/MMTK).
+If the variable MMTKDATABASE is not defined, MMTK uses a default value that contains the path ".mmtk/Database" in the user's home directory followed by MMTK's standard database, which resides in the directory Database within the MMTK package directory (on many Unix systems this is ``/usr/local/lib/python2.x/site-packages/MMTK``).
 MMTK checks the subdatabases in the order in which they are mentioned in MMTKDATABASE.

 Each subdatabase contains directories corresponding to the object classes, i.e. Atoms (atom definitions), Groups (group definitions),